MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 > - For other disk types, size your disks to achieve your desired performance without the need for over-provisioning.
 Account for fluctuating workload patterns, and minimizing unused provisioned capacity.
 > - Use [Zone to Zone disaster recovery](/azure/site-recovery/azure-to-azure-how-to-enable-zone-to-zone-disaster-recovery) for virtual machines.
 > - Prepay for [reserved instances](/azure/virtual-machines/prepay-reserved-vm-instances) or an [Azure savings plan for compute](https://azure.microsoft.com/pricing/offers/savings-plan-compute/#benefits-and-features) for significant savings.
-> - Use hybrid benefit licensing
+> - Use hybrid benefit licensing.

 ### Recommendations